WiredPulse/EIF_Parser/README.md

 # Credits
-Huge thanks to Victor M. Alvarez for developing YARA.
+Huge thanks to @psmitty7373 for developing Evil Inject Finder.